Oatly: Products

 Internationally, Oatly also offers on the go, single-serve beverages packaged in silver containers that resemble cans, but are made of recyclable paper.
 Varieties include chocolate oat milk, cold brew latte, organic matcha latte, and organic mocha latte.
 Additionally, both boxed oat drink and boxed chocolate oat drink are available outside the US.

 The only nutritional difference between Oatly's original oat milk and barista edition oat milk is fat content.
 The barista edition contains doubled amount of fat compared to the original version (3% versus 1.5%).
 The higher fat content allows the oat milk to perform better when steamed, frothed, and paired with espresso for coffee drinks, hence the name "barista edition".
-It also makes for a richer and more pleasant flavor complement to teas in tea lattes and is commonly used as a milk alternative for matcha lattes.
+It also makes for a richer and more pleasant flavour complement to teas in tea lattes and is commonly used as a milk alternative for matcha lattes.